Living Labs at Deakin

 Kinesis Sustainability Data

 Deakin uses the Kinesis system to collect, record and track all of the university’s sustainability impacts.
-The system is accessible to all Deakin staff via this link.
+The system is accessible to all Deakin staff and can be accessed via the Kinesis Login Page link.

 Supported by the Kinesis system, the CADET building (Building KE) at the Waurn Ponds campus acts as a physical Living Lab for topics such as energy, water end engineering.